Asian Art Outpost

 bú tòng bù qiáng

-This is close to our idea of "no pain, no gain" in English.
+不痛不強 is a proverb that is close to our idea of “no pain, no gain” in English.
 It holds this meaning in the context of working out at the gym etc.

-Past experience is the teacher for the future.
+Past experience is the teacher for the future

 Past events not forgotten serve as teachers for later events.